Buy and hold: Lower costs

 Others have advocated buy-and-hold on purely cost-based grounds.
 Costs such as commissions are incurred on all transactions, and the buy and hold strategy involves the fewest transactions for a constant amount invested, all other things being equal.
 Taxation law also has some effect; long-term capital gain taxes may be lower than those incurred from short term trading, and tax may be due only when and if the asset is sold.

 See Stock market cycles and Market timing.
 Market timing can cause poor performance.

 Return-Chasing Behavior

 At the Federal Reserve Bank of St. Louis, YiLi Chien, Senior Economist wrote about return-chasing behavior.
-The average equity mutual fund investor tends to buy MUTUAL FUNDS with high past returns and sell otherwise.
-Buying MUTUAL FUNDS with high returns is called a “return-chasing behavior.”
+The average equity mutual fund investor tends to buy them with high past returns and sell otherwise.
+Buying mutual funds with high returns is called a "return-chasing behavior."
 Equity mutual fund flows have a positive correlation with past performance, with a return-flow correlation coefficient of 0.49.
 Stock market returns are almost unpredictable in the short term.
 Stock market returns tend to go back to the long-term average.
-The tendency to buy MUTUAL FUNDS with high returns and sell those with low returns can reduce profit.
+The tendency to buy mutual funds with high returns and sell those with low returns can reduce profit.